yamayuski/bleeding/README.md

 # Bleeding Edge PHP 8 Framework

-**Caution: This framework and PHP 8 is under development.
+**Caution: This framework is under development.
 You should not use in production!**

 ## Introduction